|

 Are there board rates for foster care?

-The board payment is made to assist a foster family in providing food, shelter, transportation and entertainment for a foster child.
+The board payment is made to assist a foster family in providing food, shelter, transportation and entertainment for the child in care.
 A clothing allowance is added to the board rate.

 -